 Engineering Toolbox offers an easy to use reference table for selecting specific gravity for common liquids and fluids.

-Once you have selected a float that has the proper SG and will not sink (remember temperature changes in liquid should also be considered as they can change the SG) you’ll need to consider how much of the float will be exposed.
+Once you have selected a float switch that has the proper SG and will not sink (remember temperature changes in liquid should also be considered as they can change the SG) you’ll need to consider how much of the float will be exposed.

 This calculation is a way of better understanding the level of liquid present and can be found by dividing the SG of the float by the SG of the liquid.